simonecorsi/awesome/README.md

 *   [chevtek/mongoose-simpledb](https://github.com/chevtek/mongoose-simpledb) - Simple API for defining mongoose models and loading them into a single object for easy access.
 *   [CodeSeven/toastr](https://github.com/CodeSeven/toastr) - Simple javascript toast notifications
 *   [davatron5000/Lettering.js](https://github.com/davatron5000/Lettering.js) - A lightweight, easy to use Javascript \<span> injector for radical Web Typography
-*   [negativo/jquery.mediaquerieswatcher.js](https://github.com/negativo/jquery.mediaquerieswatcher.js) - jquery plugin to show a little box with informations about the responsive framework in use

 ## TypeScript

+*   [asos-craigmorten/opine](https://github.com/asos-craigmorten/opine) - Fast, minimalist web framework for Deno ported from ExpressJS.
 *   [nomiclabs/hardhat](https://github.com/nomiclabs/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 Get Solidity stack traces & console.log.
 *   [mandarineorg/mandarinets](https://github.com/mandarineorg/mandarinets) - Mandarine.TS is a typescript, decorator-driven framework that allows you to create server-side applications.
 Mandarine.TS provides a range of built-in solutions such as Dependency Injection, Components, ORM and more.
 Under its umbrella, Mandarine.TS has 4 modules: Core, Data, Security and MVC, these modules will offer you the requirements to build a Mandarine-powered application.
 *   [ThomasAribart/json-schema-to-ts](https://github.com/ThomasAribart/json-schema-to-ts) - Infer TS types from JSON schemas 📝